hat-open/hat-core/docs/components/monitor.rst

         This token is controlled exclusively by client.
 It will match `blessing` value only if component is ready to provide its primary functionality.
 At any time, if component stops providing primary functionality, it should revoke this token.
+Value ``0`` should be reserved for special usage defined by blessing algorithm.

 Each component determines if it should provide primary functionality based on global state provided by local Monitor Server.
 If client's component information contains `blessing` and `ready` token with same value, component can provide primary functionality.
-If, at any time, these values do not match, component should stop its usual activity which is indicated by client's revoking of `ready` flag.
+If, at any time, these values do not match, component should stop its usual activity which is indicated by client's revoking of `ready` token.

 Blessing algorithm